-Killington Vermont Travel and Vacation Guide
+Killington Vermont: Travel Guide and Vacation Rental Accommodations

 Killington isn’t just a side note in a vacationer’s journal; it has become the quintessential skier’s paradise for New Englanders and travelers alike.
 As an extension of the Northeastern Appalachians, Killington Resort rests in the heart of the Green Mountains in Rutland County, Vermont.
 With 250 inches of annual snowfall blanketing over 750 acres across six interconnected mountains, Killington holds the title for the Largest Ski Area in the Eastern United States.